k98kurz/bookchain/asyncql_dox.md

 - locking_scripts: The dict mapping EntryType to tapescript locking script bytes.
 - details: A packify.SerializableType stored in the database as a blob.
+- correspondence: The related Correspondence.
+Setting raises TypeError if the precondition check fails.
 - ledger: The related Ledger.
 Setting raises TypeError if the precondition check fails.
 - children: The related Accounts.
 Setting raises TypeError if the precondition